-Kevin is a founder and partner in the Silicon Valley office of Sherpa Technology Group.
+Kevin is a founder and partner of Sherpa Technology Group and is based out of the firm’s San Francisco office.
 Prior to Sherpa Technology Group, he was the Vice President of IP Strategy for IBM, and was a Senior Advisor to The Boston Consulting Group on IP strategy.
 He is the former Chairman of the USPTO oversight committee and a former member of the Board of Directors at Tessera Technologies, Inc. (Nasdaq: TSRA).
 Kevin is the author of Rembrandts in the Attic, a widely read and foundational work on Patent Strategy, and the founder and CEO of Aurigen Systems, an IP analytics firm.
 In 2008, Kevin was named to the IP Hall of Fame by Intellectual Asset Management, in 2009 was named one of “The World’s Leading IP Strategists”, and in 2014 was named to the National Law Journal’s inaugural list of IP “Trailblazers and Pioneers”.
 He is a registered patent attorney.

-Ralph is a founding partner of Sherpa Technology Group, in the Boston office.
+Ralph is a founding partner of Sherpa Technology Group and is based in the firm’s Boston office.
 He has extensive experience in Intellectual Property strategy, especially in a broad range of technology-related industries.
-Mr. Eckardt has over 15 years of professional services experience.
-Prior to Sherpa Technology Group, he led BCG’s IP Strategy consulting practice, and where he led numerous client assignments in technology, industrial, and consumer industries.
-Ralph is a co-author of the book The Invisible Edge, on IP strategy, and has been named one of “The World’s Leading IP Strategists” by IAM Magazine.
+Mr. Eckardt has over 20 years of professional services experience.
+Prior to Sherpa Technology Group, he led BCG’s IP Strategy consulting practice, managing client assignments in technology, industrial, and consumer industries.
+Ralph is a co-author of the IP strategy book The Invisible Edge and has been named one of “The World’s Leading IP Strategists” by IAM Magazine.
 He is also a member of the Board of INTIPSA, the International IP Strategists Association.
-Ralph is a graduate of Messiah College, and holds an MBA from MIT Sloan School of Management.
+Ralph is a graduate of Messiah College and holds an MBA from MIT Sloan School of Management.

 Partner and General Counsel

 Andrew Filler has over twenty years of expertise managing complex intellectual property and general legal matters across an array of technology and medical companies.
-He is the former general counsel and vice president of intellectual property at Nanosys, Inc., a leading nanotechnology company where he created and managed one of the largest nanotechnology patent porfolios in the world with over 800 patents and applications.
+He is the former general counsel and vice president of intellectual property at Nanosys, Inc., a leading nanotechnology company where he created and managed one of the largest nanotechnology patent portfolios in the world with over 800 patents and applications.
 Under his leadership Nanosys also inked hundreds of complex licensing and collaborative agreements with multinational companies including Samsung, 3M, LG, Sharp, and Medtronic.
 Filler was named as one of the top two corporate IP attorneys in Silicon Valley by the San Jose/Silicon Valley Business Journal in 2011 and previously served as chief intellectual property counsel at Caliper Technologies, senior associate attorney at Weil, Gotshal & Manges, and director of intellectual property at Corvascular.
+In 2018 he was named part of the IAM Strategy 300.
 Filler graduated with distinction with a B.S. in mechanical engineering from Cornell University and holds a J.D. magna cum laude from University of San Francisco Law School.

-Michael is a Director in Sherpa Technology Group’s Boston office and has extensive technology strategy, due diligence, and IP transaction experience.
-Previously, Michael worked at a hedge fund focused on investing in publicly-traded technology companies.
-Earlier in his career, Michael worked at a litigation strategy firm where he developed financial and economic models related to intellectual property infringement, licensing, and valuation.
-Michael graduated with a double major from Dartmouth College, where he captained the Men’s Varsity Track and Field team.
+Michael is a Partner in Sherpa Technology Group’s San Francisco office and has extensive technology / IP strategy, due diligence, and transaction experience.
+Previously, Michael was a VP at XLP Capital, a tech-focused investment and strategy advisory firm.
+Earlier in his career, Michael worked at Hoffman Alvary, an IP consultancy where he developed financial and economic models related to intellectual property infringement, licensing, and valuation.
+Michael has co-authored multiple articles on IP strategy, including a cover piece published by Intellectual Asset Management (IAM).
+Michael graduated with a double major from Dartmouth College, where he co-captained the Men’s Varsity Track and Field team.

 Colin joined Sherpa Technology Group in 2013 as an Analyst in the Boston office.
 Previously, he worked as a consultant at Endeavour Partners, a boutique consulting firm specializing in telecoms and the mobile ecosystem, and as an engineer at tool, inc., a product design firm.
 Colin graduated from Harvard University with a B.S. in Mechanical Engineering and Materials Science.
 He was a four-year skipper on the Harvard Sailing Team, as well as co-chair of Leverett House.